roshanis/10kings/chapter1_marthanda_varma_revised.md

 The palace gates bore fresh evidence of the price of defiance: the heads of conspirators mounted on iron spikes, their eyes now feeding crows.
 I had seen such displays in Maratha forts, but never with such calculated precision.
 Each head carried a message: the merchant who had attempted poison, the priest who had blessed assassins' weapons, the courtesan who had tried treachery during intimacy.

 As a veteran of countless battles, I knew the look of a kingdom at war with itself.
 Travancore had been that once.
 The man I was about to meet had spent twelve years turning it into a state where only the most useful survived.
-He had done what we Marathas had boasted of but never achieved: he had forced Europeans to bow.

 "*Ayya*," whispered the guard assigned to escort me into the darbar, his voice carrying equal parts fear and pride, "you rode well at Colachel.
 But remember, here even heroes are tested.
-His Majesty measures every man for usefulness."
+The Thampuran measures every man for usefulness."

 ### The Court of Calculated Power

 The darbar hall hummed with barely contained energy.
 The polished wooden floors reflected not just oil lamps but the intense focus in every courtier's eyes.
 Nobles moved with the careful precision of men who understood that survival required constant vigilance, their hands never straying far from concealed weapons.
-The air itself seemed charged with whispered secrets and watching eyes.

 "The Ettuveetil Pillamar," my guide explained quietly.
 "The eight great families who once ruled this land like independent princes.
 His Majesty has broken their power.
 Some through negotiation.
 Others through the headsman's blade.
 The rest learned from watching."

-I watched a young nobleman approach the throne with carefully measured steps.
+A young nobleman approached the throne with carefully measured steps.
 His hands trembled slightly.
 Fresh scars marked his wrists where shackles had bitten deep.
 This court had taught him new lessons in humility.

 I had already stood before this man once, half-conscious and stinking of salt, dragged in from the surf as a piece of wreckage to be evaluated.
 This was different.
-Now I saw not the hard-eyed ruler who had weighed a ruined cavalryman but the full theatre of kingship, the architect of Travancore's transformation revealed as his court was meant to see him.
+Now the hard-eyed ruler who had weighed a ruined cavalryman stood revealed as the architect of Travancore's transformation, shown as his court was meant to see him.

-Anizham Thirunal Marthanda Varma occupied his throne with the settled assurance of a man whose right to rule had been proved in blood.
-The same sharp intelligence I had glimpsed on that first, fever-blurred day now burned cold and clear, his gaze sweeping the hall with the confidence of one who knew every rival had already been measured and found wanting.
+Anizham Thirunal Marthanda Varma occupied his throne with the assured bearing of a man who had personally crushed every challenge to his rule.
+His eyes, black as midnight, sharp as polished steel, swept across the court with the calculating gaze of someone who had mastered both warfare and statecraft through blood and necessity.
+At thirty-five, he carried himself with the deadly assurance that made battle-hardened veterans like myself recognise a natural killer, a man born to command and conquer.

-His hands still bore the calluses of a warrior who practiced daily with real weapons.
-Yet when he thought no one was watching, I saw the faintest tremor, the only sign of sleepless nights and constant vigilance.
+His hands still bore the calluses of a warrior who practised daily with real weapons.
+Yet when he thought no one was watching, the faintest tremor betrayed sleepless nights and constant vigilance.
 The golden armlets on his biceps were engraved with battle scenes, not decorative filigree but records of victories he had won with his own sword.
 The dark stains on the wooden floor near his throne had been scrubbed but deliberately left visible, a reminder that even in this hall, blood had been spilled.

-I had also seen Portuguese slave markets, watched Dutch merchants calculate profit from human cargo.
+I had heard the stories.
+Entire houses ruined for one man's treachery.
+Families broken, heirs stripped of rights or driven into exile for their father's conspiracies.
+The king's eyes would narrow when discussing threats, his voice dropping to a whisper when ordering deaths that made even veterans like myself shift uncomfortably.
+But I had also seen Portuguese slave markets, watched Dutch merchants calculate profit from human cargo.
 Cruelty wore many faces.
-This one, at least, seemed to serve something beyond mere greed.
+This one, at least, served something beyond mere greed.

 "The Maratha warrior," he said, his voice carrying the quiet authority of command.
 "I know what you are, soldier.
 I can see the tortures of Goa written on your flesh.
 I have read reports of your people along the Konkan and in the Deccan.
 Tell me, when your horse hit their line at Colachel, did you feel the moment they understood they could lose?"

 My scars ached at the memory: the beach, the Dutch line buckling, their captain lowering his sword, ships pulling back with their dead still on the sand.

 "Your Majesty," I said, my throat suddenly dry, "I saw Europeans break here in a way I have never seen before.
-And I know their captain now wears your colors."
+And I know their captain now wears your colours."

 His smile was like the edge of a freshly honed blade.
 "He does.
 Stories grow in the telling, warrior.
 I prefer you hear the truth from the man himself.
 Captain De Lannoy found our methods instructive.
 He learned to appreciate the compelling nature of our cause.
 Would you care to meet him?"